 Don't forget to upload your images to the Facebook group and we will add them to the member images section of the website to showcase them!

-One visible International Space Station pass for Oldham, Rochdale & North West areas:
+Two visible International Space Station passes for Oldham, Rochdale & North West areas:

 If viewing from other areas of England and the UK, time may vary slightly (only a few seconds though).